 - Veerle’s Blog: Veerle is a Web standards-compliant graphic and Web designer who lives in Belgium.
 She began her career in 1992 as a freelance designer.
 In 2000, she founded Duoh! together with Geert Leyseele.
 She currently is CEO of Duoh!, and her company has been working for the Library of Congress on a project called “The Learning Page.”
 Her blog is a popular online source for topics that range from XHTML to graphic design tips.

 - Lulu Says: Lori Marshall is one part of Lulu Says, which is an extension of Lulu Wow design (Web design and SEO marketing for women), which is an extension of Unique Madness (Sarasota Web Designer).
-The latter site also sports a blog that focuses on Web site design and SEO.
 Lori is fixated on CSS, SEO and photography and stays up to speed on Photoshop techniques and a desire to help women with their businesses online.

 - Web Directions South: Maxine Sherrin is a “shy person” who avoids stages, but she likes to dot i’s and cross t’s as co-founder of this blog that brings Web design and development as well as the interesting aspects of online life to readers.
 Maxine and partner, John Allsopp, also produce a Web design and development conference called, “Web Directions,” where Web industry experts from around the world gather to educate, entertain and inspire their attendees.
 Their conferences are held annually in Sydney, Australia and in Vancouver, Canada.